ayush0418/Data-structure/README.md

-# This repository contains programs using DATA STRUCTUREI
+# This repository contains programs using DATA STRUCTURE